 Because of its close proximity to the beautiful Caribbean and the vast and fascinating United States, Mexico isn’t often singled out as a tourist destination in and of itself among international travelers.
-It’s a place any world traveler ought to consider though, because it really has a lot to offer.
-Distinct culture, excellent food, natural beauty and plenty of history can be found all around the country.
+However, it really should be as it’s an amazing place to visit.
+There are even great accommodation options for people who want to stay in Mexico.
+From wonderful hotels to mexico villa rentals, there is an accommodation option for everyone.
+Due to this, more people should really consider traveling here.
+It’s a place any world traveler ought to consider because it really has a lot to offer.
+Distinct culture, excellent food, natural beauty, and plenty of history can be found all around the country.
 And beyond these permanent attractions, there are also several fun occasions to visit Mexico, which is what we’re focusing on here.

 1. Carnaval Veracruz